- The Perse School

 Bursary holders receive a percentage reduction against tuition fees, school lunch charges and middle school device scheme charges.
 The securing and induction fee payable on acceptance of a place is also reduced by the same percentage.
-Additional funding may also be available to assist with the cost of selected school trips, normally where the learning objectives are central to the curriculum, although this is discretionary and not guaranteed.
+For children awarded higher levels of bursary support, additional funding may also be offered to assist with the cost of certain extras.

 To apply for a bursary, parents must first complete the registration form and pay the registration fee before the deadline published on the School’s website.
 The box on the registration form applying for ‘means-tested assistance with school fees’ must be ticked.
-The Bursary will then send the parents a detailed means-test form relating to financial circumstances to be completed and returned before the entrance test date.
+The Bursary will then send the parents a link to the School’s online bursary portal where they can provide the required financial information and supporting documentation which must be submitted before the entrance test date.

 The School’s bursary assessments are undertaken by an independent company acting on its behalf.
 All bursaries are assessed on a means-tested basis and include a visit to the family home of applicants who have been offered a place at the School to help gain an understanding of the family situation and calculate the financial need of the family on an individual basis.
 Assessments take into account the family’s situation, including the financial circumstances of both parents and of any current partner of one or both parents, along with social security benefits and other financial details.
 These will include both capital and current income.

 The School will advise parents in writing of the amount of financial support they will receive before they need to take a decision on any offer of a place.

 All bursary applications are subject to annual means-testing and may be varied upwards or downwards depending on parental circumstances and financial information provided on review.
 A child can be awarded a bursary and scholarship at the same time.